 Since local retailers in my area tend to not carry regular width Birkenstocks, I often purchase mine online.
 I learned my lesson early about fake Birkenstocks when I purchased shoes via third parties on Amazon.
 I only did this a few times and all the shoes from third parties were returned immediately.
 Once I received a pair of Birkenstocks where the logo was not imprinted on the inside of the shoe.
 Another time there were clumps of glue between the uppers and the footbed.
 And the last time I received a fake pair the Birkenstock logo was not printed correctly.

 Birkenstock has a quality control system in place to reduce defective merchandise being shipped out.
 That’s why I recommend going through an authorized dealer.
 If you experience any of the aforementioned issues, I would return your shoes, they are likely counterfeit.
 Bottom line, if your gut tells you that the Birkenstocks are knock offs, send them back.

-By purchasing authentic Birkenstock shoes you will experience what Birkenstock USA describes as “peerless comfort, utmost quality and the best natural materials possible.”
+By purchasing authentic Birkenstock shoes you will experience what Birkenstock describes as “peerless comfort, utmost quality and the best natural materials possible.”
 You and your feet deserve the best.